Watts-per-Intelligence Part II: Algorithmic Catalysis: Examples

 so the selectivity bound holds with substantial slack whenever $d\ge 1$.
 Intuitively, the substrate contains more information about the subspace $V$ than is strictly needed to achieve the observed speed-up, since eliminating the search directions orthogonal to $V$ requires only $n-d$ bits, whereas the full description of $V$ requires $n d + n$ bits.
 The adaptation cost on this class makes the content of Theorem~\ref{thm:adaptation-cost} explicit.
 An adaptation input consisting of $m$ uniformly random satisfying assignments from $V$ can be viewed as revealing partial information about the underlying subspace: each additional assignment constrains the space further.
 The resulting algorithmic mutual information $\MutInfo(\mathcal{D}:\sigma(\Class_{n,d}))$ grows approximately linearly in $m$ for $m\le d+1$ and saturates at $nd+n-O(\log n)$ bits once $m\ge d+1$, since $d+1$ generic affine points determine $V$ uniquely.
 In other words, the training data progressively uncovers the structure of $V$, until it becomes fully determined.
+The adaptation-energy lower bound from Theorem~\ref{thm:adaptation-cost} is therefore